Biopreparedness

-The Centre for Biosecurity and Biopreparedness (CBB) coordinates all activities related to biological weapons at Statens Serum Institut (SSI).
-The Centre maintains a 24/7 response capability to counter the effects of a biological incident of accidental or malicious origins.
+The Centre for Biosecurity and Biopreparedness (CBB) maintains a specialized 24/7 response capability to counter the effects of a biological incident of accidental or malicious origins.

 Surveillance

-Surveillance consists of information gathering with special attention to technical and biological aspects as well as the monitoring of disease incidents.
+CBB’s surveillance consists of information gathering with special attention to technical and biological aspects as well as the monitoring of disease occurrences.
+The surveillance is globally relevant and aim at targeting the most relevant biological security threats in order to be able to prioritize preparedness measures.

 Surveillance combine several elements:

-• Health staff at the frontline (general practitioners, emergency room doctors and nurses, local microbiologists, pathologists, infectious disease specialist, dermatologists and medical officers) are made aware of signs of possible bioterrorism
+• Health staff at the frontline (general practitioners, emergency room doctors and nurses, local microbiologists, pathologists, infectious disease specialist, dermatologists and medical officers) who show awareness of signs of possible bioterrorism

 • Alert systems for possible bioterror incidents in other countries